akbarmhmmmd/automation-web-testing-js/README.md

 `git add .`,
 `git commit -m "your commits"` ex: `git commit -m "feat: add more Scenario"`, `git push`
-- If the last command doesn't works, copy the `git push --upstream bla bla` command and run it,
+- If the last command doesn't works, copy the `git push --upstream bla bla` command and run it
 - Click URL contains "/pull" that will redirects you to create your pull request documentation

+# How to Run
+`npm run testChrome --scenario=webtesting @tags`, example: `npm run testChrome --scenario=webtesting @the-internet` it will run `heroku-web.feature`